23 Startup Company Ideas

 Modular Audio Signal Processing System

 I'm currently doing this.
 Musicians use an awful lot of electronic devices (preamps, compressors, filter, echoes, equalizers, etc.).
-And they often connect up 5, 10, or more of them, and the result is 20 problems in areas electrical, mechanical, and usability.
+And connecting up so many devices results in a ton of problems, problems electrical, mechanical, usability, dangly AC adaptors, spaghetti wire, etc.

-A modular system specifically designed for audio signal processing eliminates all those problems and can support an awesome user experience.
+A modular platform specifically designed for musical audio signal processing eliminates all those problems, supports an excellent user experience, and is efficient to manufacture.

 New Music Format